Brand Names: U.S.

 - Talk with your doctor before you drink beer, wine, mixed drinks, or use other drugs and natural products that slow your actions.

 - This drug is not the same as gabapentin enacarbil (Horizant™).
 Do not use in its place.
-Talk with your doctor.
+Talk with the doctor.

 - A very bad and sometimes deadly reaction has happened with this drug.
 Most of the time, this reaction has signs like fever, rash, or swollen glands with problems in body organs like the liver, kidney, blood, heart, muscles and joints, or lungs.
 Talk with the doctor.